kesamet/CleaningData/Codebook.md

 dt3 <- melt(dt2, id.vars=c("subject", "activityName"), variable.name="featureName")
 ```

-###Create a tidy data set ith the average of each variable for each activity and each subject
+###Create a tidy data set with the average of each variable for each activity and each subject
 ```{r}
 dtFinal <-
   dt3 %>%